AbdullahHAlomari/VanillaJS/README.md

 Coach Academy

-A learning platform for beginner football coaches to develop their tactical skills and knowledge.
+A learning website for beginner football coaches to develop their tactical skills and knowledge.